Have you ever wondered why some people have more self-discipline then others? Or how you can create more self-discipline for yourself?

 We are not inspired by our desires because we are disconnected from them or because we spend so much time rooted in reality of what we don’t have or don’t want, that we feel discouraged.
 But when you take the time to dream and envision what you want and feel that excitement, that very desire becomes what springs you into action.
 It’s the inspiration.

 What will it feel like to have it, accomplish it, embody the goal?
-What would be the by product how wold be the benefit, remember why it’s important to you.
+What would be the byproduct?
+How would be the benefit?
+Remember why it’s important to you.

 STEP THREE: Put it on your calendar

 Once you have connected to the want and the why and you are feeling good and excited about it, take the actionable steps that you wrote out and put them on your calender or on your to-do list.
 Put them somewhere, where they are out of your head, on paper.

 This way when the day takes a turn or emotions try to get the best of you, you can look back and say, this is what I want.
 This is what I wanted when my head was clear and I was connected to the goal.

 We live in busy times, I know we all have busy schedules, We have to get into the habit of putting ourselves back on our own today lists.